Hammerhead shark: Protection

-Humans are the number one threat to hammerhead sharks.
+Humans are the main threat to hammerhead sharks.
 Although they are not usually the primary target, hammerhead sharks are caught in fisheries all over the world.
 Tropical fisheries are the most common place for hammerheads to be caught because of their preference to reside in warm waters.
 The total number of hammerheads caught in fisheries is recorded in the Food and Agriculture Organization of the United Nations Global Capture Production dataset.
 The number steadily increased from 75 metric tons in 1990, to 6,313 metric tons by 2010.

 Shark fin traders say that hammerheads have some of the best quality fin needles which makes them good to eat when prepared properly.
 Hong Kong is the world's largest fin trade market and accounts for about 1.5% of the total annual amount of fins traded.
 It is estimated that around 375,000 great hammerhead sharks alone are traded per year which is equivalent to 21,000 metric tons of biomass.
-However, it is important to note that most sharks that are caught are only used for their fins and then discarded.
-The actual meat of hammerheads is generally unwanted.
-Consumption of regular hammerhead meat has been recorded in countries such as Trinidad, Tobago, Eastern Venezuela, Kenya, and Japan.
+However, most sharks that are caught are only used for their fins and then discarded.
+The meat of hammerheads is generally unwanted.
+Consumption of hammerhead meat has been recorded in Trinidad and Tobago, Venezuela, Kenya and Japan.
+Hammerhead sharks are particularly vulnerable to overfishing due to their tendency to form large aggregations, making them easy targets for commercial fishing operations.
+Recent genetic studies indicate that population fragmentation may further threaten their long-term survival, as isolated populations show reduced genetic diversity.

 In March 2013, three endangered, commercially valuable sharks, the hammerheads, the oceanic whitetip, and porbeagle, were added to Appendix II of CITES, bringing shark fishing and commerce of these species under licensing and regulation.